Historiography of gunpowder and gun transmission: Indian origin

 Nathaniel Brassey Halhed (25 May 1751 – 18 February 1830) was an English Orientalist and philologist.

-The idea that ancient Hindus had knowledge of gunpowder traces back to two 18th century authors: N.B.
+The idea that that ancient Hindus had knowledge of gunpowder traces back to two 18th-century authors: N.B.
 Halhed and Q. Craufurd.
 Halhed's Persian translation of a Sanskrit digest of laws, Code of Gentoo Laws (1776), translates agni-astra as "firearms" or "fire-arrow discharged from bamboo," and sataghni, which literally means "hundred-killer" as "cannon."
 Craufurd's text published in 1790 thought the old Hindus used gunpowder but was doubtful of their use before Europeans.
-In 1848, Professor Wilson, Director of the Asiatic Society at Calcutta, wrote that Indians were well acquainted with gunpowder and that rockets were an Indian invention.
+In 1848, Professor Wilson, director of the Asiatic Society at Calcutta, wrote that Indians were well acquainted with gunpowder and that rockets were an Indian invention.
 According to H.M.
 Elliot's The History of India as Told by its own Historians (1875), saltpetre may have possibly been used in explosives mentioned in the Ramayana and Sri Bhagavat.

 There is no clear proof that gunpowder and rockets were known in any other country earlier than in China.
 J. Dubois (1765-1848) maintained that rockets were invented in India as early as 300 BCE, on the grounds that the ancient Sanskrit classic, the Rāmāyaṇa, spoke of vāṇa or bāṇa, which was at one time thought to mean 'rocket'.
 W. Egerton regarded the agnyastra of the Vedic Hymns as a type of rocket.
 Further examination of the Rāmayaṇa shows, however, that the term vāṇa or bāṇa simply means an arrow shot from a bow'.